Particularly low national employment rates may signal a long-lasting depression and underdevelopment.

 It is expected that "green jobs" in environment-related clean sectors will play an important role in overcoming the present crisis linked to climate change and that innovative economic policies should maximise the co-benefit of employment and environment protection.

 As recession hits harder, perspectives gloom, and strategic decisions on restructuring take places: the number of firing rises dramatically.
+It first touch weak workers in the firm hierarchy, but then extend to mid-management.

 is often in this case that a fall in employee consumption is not counterbalanced